|Post-SEVA Activities||Preparations for EVA-1|

 [Scott - "When you consider the planning that went into the mission, and then we get there and we're not exactly where we're supposed to be, and all the things that go on.
 And over a seven-hour EVA, all you change are six minutes at the end.
 Not bad.
 Pretty good planning.
 We didn't discover anything that would change, geologically, what we were doing.
 But at least it's a verification that the guys who put all this planning stuff were pretty good.
 And there's not a lot of waffling back there in Houston; and they leave us on the plan that we had, which I think is good from an efficiency and preparation point of view."]116:29:55 Parker: Okay.
-Extra activities we'd like you to include: We'd like the big glass ball you saw in the vicinity of the LM, (and, perhaps, it) could be picked up, hopefully, with the contingency sample, if it's convenient; if not, it should be retrieved as part of the LRV (Lunar Roving Vehicle: the Rover) preparation before the EVA traverse.
-The geology people, for obvious reasons, are rather interested in the large black rocks you described in the SEVA - at 40 meters and 300 meters.
+Extra activities we'd like you to include: We'd like the big glass ball you saw in the vicinity of the LM (after the SEVA at 108:30:36, and, perhaps, it) could be picked up, hopefully, with the contingency sample, if it's convenient; if not, it should be retrieved as part of the LRV (Lunar Roving Vehicle: the Rover) preparation before the EVA traverse.
+The geology people, for obvious reasons, are rather interested in the large black rocks you described in the SEVA (debrief) - at 40 meters and 300 meters (west of the LM).
 And we'd like to pick those up before you leave (the Moon) sometime.
 And - I guess a little note here that sounds like "motherhood" to me - "selected samples should be taken at the crew's convenience at the end of the EVA."
 (Pause) As far as the Rover's concerned; in our new position...

 116:30:48 Scott: Okay...(Stops to listen to Parker) Bob, give us a couple of minutes after each of those comments to come back at you.

 116:31:00 Parker: Roger.
 Waiting.